Bill Stellbauer

-William Jennings Stellbauer (March 20, 1894 – February 16, 1974) was a Major League Baseball outfielder who played in with the Philadelphia Athletics.
+William Jennings Stellbauer (March 20, 1894 – February 16, 1974) was an American Major League Baseball outfielder who played in with the Philadelphia Athletics.
 He batted and threw right-handed.
 Stellbauer had a .271 batting average in 25 games, 13 hits in 48 at-bats, in his one-year career.

 He was born in Bremond, Texas and died in New Braunfels, Texas.